curveresearch/curvesim/docs/quickstart.rst

     [MIM-3LP3CRV-f] Simulating with {'A': 875, 'fee': 2000000}
     [MIM-3LP3CRV-f] Simulating with {'A': 875, 'fee': 3000000}
     [MIM-3LP3CRV-f] Simulating with {'A': 875, 'fee': 4000000}

+The ``res`` dictionary holds different time series showing different aspects of risk and reward, such as annualized returns, pool total value, imbalance factor, and volume.

+Charts are saved in the ``results`` folder.

 Likely you will want to see the impact over a range of ``A`` values.
 The ``A`` and ``fee`` parameters will accept either a integer or iterable of integers; note ``fee`` values are in units of basis points multiplied by 10**6.::